-Course Code Course Title Pts 2020 Location P/C/R/RP/EQ ENCI 601 Risk Management 15 S1 Campus P: Subject to approval of the Director of Studies ENCM 610 Construction Management 15 NO P: Subject to approval of Programme Director ENCM 620 Construction Procurement and Contract Administration 15 Α Campus P: Subject to approval of Programme Director ENCM 630 Project Management, Planning and Control Techniques 15 A Campus P: Subject to approval of Programme Director ENCM 650 Cost Engineering 15 Α Campus RP: BE (Hons) or equivalent ENCM 676 Construction Equipment and Heavy Construction Methods 15 A Campus ENCM 678 Special Topic 15 NO P: Subject to approval of the Director of Studies ENCM 682 Research Project 30 А Campus P: Subject to approval of Programme Director ENTR 604 Road Asset Management 15 NO P: Subject to approval of the Programme Director.
+Course Code Course Title Pts Location P/C/R/RP/EQ ENCI 601 Risk Management 15 S1 Campus P: Subject to approval of the Director of Studies ENCM 610 Construction Management 15 NO P: Subject to approval of Programme Director ENCM 620 Construction Procurement and Contract Administration 15 S1 Campus P: Subject to approval of Programme Director ENCM 630 Project Management, Planning and Control Techniques 15 S1 Campus P: Subject to approval of Programme Director ENCM 650 Cost Engineering 15 S2 Campus RP: BE (Hons) or equivalent ENCM 676 Construction Equipment and Heavy Construction Methods 15 S2 Campus ENCM 678 Special Topic 15 NO P: Subject to approval of the Director of Studies ENCM 682 Research Project 30 Α Campus P: Subject to approval of Programme Director ENTR 604 Road Asset Management 15 NO P: Subject to approval of the Programme Director.

-Course Code Course Title Pts 2020 Location P/C/R/RP/EQ ENCI 601 Risk Management 15 S1 Campus P: Subject to approval of the Director of Studies ENCI 621 Concrete Materials and Practice 15 NO P: Subject to approval of Programme Director.
-ENEQ 610 Engineering Seismology 15 A Campus P: Subject to approval of the Head of Department or the Programme Director R: ENCI 617 ENEQ 620 Advanced Geotechnical Earthquake Engineering 15 A Campus P: Subject to approval of the Head of Department or the Programme Director.
-R: ENCI 620 ENEQ 622 Nonlinear Structural and Finite Element Analysis 15 NO P: Subject to approval of the Head of Department or the Programme Director.
+Course Code Course Title Pts P/C/R/RP/EQ ENCI 601 Risk Management 15 S1 Campus P: Subject to approval of the Director of Studies ENCI 621 Concrete Materials and Practice 15 NO P: Subject to approval of Programme Director.
+ENEQ 610 Seismic Hazard and Risk Analysis 15 X Campus P: Subject to approval of the Head of Department or the Programme Director.
+R: ENCI 617

-ENEQ 623 Finite Element Analysis of Structures 15 A Campus P: Subject to approval of the Head of Department or the Programme Director ENEQ 624 Nonlinear Structural Analysis 15 NO P: Subject to approval of the Head of Department or Programme Co-ordinator R: ENEQ 622 ENEQ 629 Special Topic: Seismic Soil Structure Interaction 15 X Campus P: Subject to approval of the Head of Department or Programme Co-ordinator ENEQ 633 Special Topic: Advanced Timber Structures 15 S2 Campus P: Subject to approval of the Head of Department or the Programme Director.
-ENEQ 634 Special Topic: Seismic Performance of Non-Structural Elements 15 NO P: Subject to approval of the Head of Department or the Programme Director.
-ENEQ 634 Special Topic: Seismic Performance of Non-Structural Elements 15 NO P: Subject to approval of the Head of Department or the Programme Director.
-ENEQ 640 Displacement-based Design of Low Damage Structures 15 A Campus P: Subject to approval of the Head of Department or Programme Director R: ENCI 615 ENEQ 641 Nonlinear Concrete Mechanics and Modelling Techniques 15 А Campus P: Subject to approval of the Head of Department or Programme Director ENEQ 642 Seismic Assessment and Retrofit Strategies for Existing Reinforced Concrete Buildings 15 NO P: Subject to approval of Head of Department.
+ENEQ 620 Advanced Geotechnical Earthquake Engineering 15 X Campus P: Subject to approval of the Head of Department or the Programme Director.
+R: ENCI 620 ENEQ 621 Special topic 15 NO P: Subject to approval of the Head of Department.
+ENEQ 623 Finite Element Analysis of Structures 15 Х Campus P: Subject to approval of the Head of Department or the Programme Director ENEQ 624 Nonlinear Structural Analysis and Dynamics 15 Х Campus P: Subject to approval of the Head of Department or Programme Co-ordinator.
+ENEQ 629 Special Topic: Seismic Soil Structure Interaction 15 Х Campus P: Subject to approval of the Head of Department or Programme Co-ordinator ENEQ 633 Special Topic: Advanced Timber Structures 15 Х Campus P: Subject to approval of the Head of Department or the Programme Director.
+ENEQ 634 Special topic 15 NO P: Subject to approval of the Head of Department or the Programme Director.
+ENEQ 640 Displacement-based Design of Low Damage Structures 15 Х Campus P: Subject to approval of the Head of Department or Programme Director R: ENCI 615 ENEQ 641 Nonlinear Concrete Mechanics and Modelling Techniques 15 NO P: Subject to approval of the Head of Department or Programme Director ENEQ 642 Seismic Assessment and Retrofit Strategies for Existing Reinforced Concrete Buildings 15 NO P: Subject to approval of Head of Department.
 R: ENEQ 692 RP: Post-graduate admission and approval of the departmental Director of Post-graduate Studies.
 Undergraduate background in earthquake engineering is expected.
-ENEQ 650 Advanced Steel and Composite Structures 15 A Campus P: ENCI 423 and ENCI 429 or approval of Head of Department or Programme Director.
+ENEQ 650 Advanced Steel and Composite Structures 15 Х Campus P: ENCI 423 and ENCI 429 or approval of Head of Department or Programme Director.
 R: ENCI 611 ENEQ 670 Seismic Bridge Engineering 15 NO P: Subject to approval of the Head of Department or Programme Director ENEQ 680 Seismic Performance and Loss Estimation 15 NO P: Subject to approval of the Head of Department or Programme Director ENEQ 681 Special Topic 15 NO P: Subject to approval of the Head of Department or Programme Director.
-ENEQ 682 Special topic: Ground improvement techniques 15 NO P: Subject to approval of the Head of Department or the Programme Director.
-ENEQ 690 Earthquake Engineering ME Thesis 120 А Campus P: Subject to approval of the Head of Department or Programme Director
+ENEQ 682 Special topic: Ground improvement techniques 15 Х Campus P: Subject to approval of the Head of Department or the Programme Director.
+ENEQ 690 Earthquake Engineering ME Thesis 120 A Campus P: Subject to approval of the Head of Department or Programme Director